NoahBurkholder/wiki-noah/docs/code.md

     // The coroutine below takes maybe 8-10 seconds to finish.
     StartCoroutine(BananaCutscene());

-    // But since Start is a normal function, it will continue onward instantly to this line.
+    // But since BananaCutscene() is merely sent rolling with a small push, Start() will continue onward instantly to this line.
+    // BananaCutscene() will go at its own pace, and Start() isn't responsible for it anymore.
     Debug.Log("I play on the first frame!
 I - the Debug Log - have not waited for this terrible cutscene to finish!");

 }